 I talk about different ways to combine script font in my font and text tutorial, but just to refresh…

-When you insert a text box and select a cursive font, the letters will appear separate from each other.
+When you insert a text box and select a cursive font, the letters will appear separate from each other (individual letters).
 The first thing I do is decrease the letter space to get the letters as close as possible so some of the letters overlap.

-Then I ungroup the letters (in upper right hand corner) and move the letters individually so they overlap.
+Once the letter spacing is as close as possible, I ungroup the letters (in the upper right hand corner) and move the letters individually so they overlap.

 Then I drag my cursor over all the letters to select them all and click on Weld.
 This will fuse all the letters together so the tails at the ends of the letters won’t be cut out.